Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Example 2: Low-Latency DASH, and Combination of Interface-1 and Interface-2 ##{##Example_2}

       A second example can be seen in Figure 11.
-It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
-In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open-source encoder/packager running on a server.
+It constitutes the reference workflow for live chunked CMAF under development by DASH-IF and DVB.
+In this workflow, a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open-source encoder/packager running on a server.
 Alternatively, a file resource may be used.
-In this workflow the encoder functions as the ingest source.
+In this workflow, the encoder functions as the ingest source.
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
-The CMAF tracks also contain respective timing information (i.e., prft).
+The CMAF tracks also contain respective timing information (i.e., "prft").
       In this case, the ingest source implements Interface-2 DASH Ingest.
 But as in this case the DASH presentation uses CMAF, the media and track constraints of Interface-1 are also satisfied.
 By also resending CMAF headers in case of failures both interfaces may be satisfied.

       The origin server is used to pass the streams to the client, and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the client (in case encryption is needed for example).
-      The target example client is DASH.js and an end-to-end latency of maximum 3500 ms is targeted.
+      The target example client is DASH.js and a maximum end-to-end latency of 3500 ms is targeted.

       This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
 This exploits the synergies between the two interfaces defined in this document hence the ingest between FFmpeg and the origin server may implement both interfaces simultaneously, or only Interface-2.

       To receive the stream as a CMAF Ingest for re-packaging at the origin the following steps can be applied.
       This is the case where Interface-1 and Interface-2 are used interchangeably, hence the live encoder can either ingest to an origin that supports Interface-2 with CMAF formatting, including the requirements from Interface-1.

       1. Ignore the DASH manifest
       2. Ignore the segment names, only look at the relative path to identify the stream names